 And while most pumpkins are edible, some are better than others for pies and other pumpkin-flavored treats in terms of their flavor and texture (for example, 'Sugar Pie' is a very sweet variety that weighs in around 2-3 pounds with smooth orange flesh).
 Check with the pumpkin patch staff to find out which ones they recommend for cooking.
 Whichever you pick, look for ones that have good coloring from top to bottom.

 Related: Growing Perfect Pumpkins

 2. Go for Green Stems

 We tend to focus so much on a pumpkin's rind that it's easy to miss the stem, but this part of the pumpkin can give you some big clues about the freshness of the fruit.
 Look for a firm, dark green stem and avoid those that look brownish, mushy, or dried out.
 A cut stem acts like a wick that seeps water from the inside of the pumpkin, leading quickly to shriveling.
 To slow down that water loss, make sure to cut the pumpkin from the plant by snipping the vine itself on either side of where the stem is attached (like the photo above).
 Even though this looks like there are more cut surfaces, the vine will heal over better than the stem.
 And that stem may look like the perfect handle for picking up your pumpkin, but to avoid breaking it off and causing more water loss from the fruit, lift it up from the bottom.

-Just like watermelons, the best pumpkins have a deep, hollow sound when you tap them.
-To test for a good one, hold the underbelly of the pumpkin with your hand, place your ear next to the pumpkin, and knock on its side with your knuckles.
-If you hear an echoing, hollow sound, it's a good one—the louder the sound, the better the pumpkin.
+Just like watermelons, the best pumpkins to pick have a deep, hollow sound when you tap them.
+To test for a good one, hold the pumpkin with one hand, place your ear next to the pumpkin, and knock on its side with the knuckles of your other hand.
+If you hear an echoing, hollow sound, it's a good one.
+The louder the sound, the better the pumpkin.